GarlicDeveloper/NotesMaker/README.md

 - Implement batch processing for efficiency
 - Improve prompt engineering for optimized note generation
 - Explore additional AI models for specialized topics
+- Feel free to send pull requests and contribute to this project

 ## 💡 Credits
 Developed by Vikrant using **Ollama + Mistral**.